parflo/TrendsInMortalityHCUInequality/README.md

 # TrendsInMortalityHCUInequality
-This repository contains script files for manuscript by Flodin et al, submitted to PLOS medicine 2023.
+This repository contains scripts for data preparation, analyses, and visualizations pressented in the manuscript by Flodin et al, submitted to PLOS medicine 2023.

-SAS files used for data cleaning and dimension reduction.
+-SAS files used for data cleaning and dimension reduction.

-Statistical modeling and data visualization is done using Python.
+-Python (jupyter noteboks) used for statistical modeling and data visualization.